markusheinonen/markusheinonen.github.io/advice.md

 **Write simple papers.** Write in a way that is accessible to a non-expert reader.
 Use illustrations, colors and short paragraphs.
 Use LLMs to polish the language.
 Shorten, distill and simplify as much as you can.
 If you can't write a simple paper, the idea is not yet ready from the oven.
 Be explicit and use precise math.
 Organise internal mock peer-review with other students.

-**Go to the point** Write what you want to say, and nothing more.
+**Go to the point**.
+Write what you want to say, and nothing more.
 For instance, a short introduction of 2 paragraphs is often ideal.
 Bullet your contributions.
 Related works often works best at the end of the paper.
 Make a comparison table wrt competing methods.
 Add conclusions in boxes.
 Color equations.
 Use \underbrace copiously.
 Put math in full lines.
 Captions should have two phrases: conclusion and description.
 Make figures and tables self-contained.
 Annotate everything about figures.
 Figure font size should not decrease from paper.
 Include standard deviations.
 Put full math derivations in appendix.

 **Follow the domain**.
 Check all orals and keynotes of all top ML conferences, even if they don't relate to your research.
 This tells where the field is moving, and you always get some useful ideas.
 Follow what your competitors are publishing.
 Use Google Scholar to follow seminal papers and their forward citations.